craighulme/Vortex2plus2/README.md

+# Vortex2+2
 Vortex2+2 is an extension for [vortex](https://vortex.towerstats.com/) to add many more features Please join the [Vortex2+2 & AIS discord server](https://discord.gg/3Rphp3duKR) to get early releases and sneak peaks, and submit suggestions for vortex2+2 and AIS!

+## WARNING: multiplayer no longer works due to app release and removal of websocket server.

 Credits:
 - Search engine originally created by enk, modified and used with permission